-Sculpture—>Garden is an in-progress biodegradable sculptural project, commissioned by the Chicago Park District.
-These experimental sculptures/gardens will appear in natural areas along the Chicago lakeshore beginning on the winter solstice, 2016.
-On each following equinox and solstice in 2017, newly cast sculptures will be placed, to crumble and deteriorate, eventually transforming from their human forms into seasonal, self-sustaining gardens of native plants.
+Sculpture—>Garden is a biodegradable sculpture project.
+The original twelve sculptures were commissioned by the Chicago Park District.
+These experimental sculptures/gardens appeared in natural areas along the Chicago lakeshore beginning on the winter solstice, 2016.
+On each following equinox and solstice in 2017, newly cast sculptures were placed, to crumble and deteriorate, eventually transforming from their human forms into seasonal, self-sustaining gardens of native plants.

 The starting point for Sculpture—>Garden is classical Greco-Roman sculpture, filtered through vernacular Americana garden statuary (the expected "outdoors" garden sculpture).
 But, instead of traditional materials like marble or bronze, the sculptures are cast entirely from soil and biodegradable binders, suffused with native prairie plant seeds.
 These 'ideal' human images from Classical sculpture, which form the root of many artistic practices in the West — are epitomized in the Venus de Milo, a representation of the goddess of love.
 Hellenic sculptures used human form as a symbol for heavenly perfection, the body as immortal beauty, removed from the earth, above all beings.
 But in Sculpture—>Garden, this idealized form moves quickly towards multiple ruptures.

 Firstly, Venus herself has become more of a 'real' body through time, weathering and losing her limbs, even before the process of biodegradation begins.